Ranu Pani: History

 In the beginning, one of the Dutch families present in Java during the colonial period managed the land that includes the area where Ranu Pani is now located.
 The management of land in Java by European families was very common at that time; the management of part of the land in the Iyang-Argopuro Plateau by the Ledeboer family in 1916 was no exception.
 The Indonesian independence on 17 August 1945 caused the exodus of the Dutch from various parts of the country, with control of many assets assumed by the Republican government of Indonesia.
 Since that time, many immigrants from various regions (especially Senduro, Singosari, Malang, Ngadas) have come to live in the village.
 At present, Ranupani Village has two hamlets, namely Gedokasu (Sidodadi) and Besaran, and is one of the enclave villages within the Bromo Tengger Semeru National Park (TNBTS) area.
-The residential area of Ranupani is surrounded by a stretch of agricultural land, which includes, among other things, Scales in the North, Amprong in the West, Rondo Kuning in East, Suropotong in the Northeast, Reserves in the South and Dempok in the Southwest.
+The residential area of Ranupani is surrounded by a stretch of agricultural land, which includes, among other things, Scales in the North, Amprong in the West, Rondo Kuning in the East, Suropotong in the Northeast, Reserves in the South and Dempok in the Southwest.
 Daerah Besaran consists of 3 Rukun Tetangga, while the GedokAsu area consists of 4 Neighborhood Groups.
-In 1999, Desa Ranupani was separated from the main village of Argosari with definitive village preparation status by the Government of Lumajang Regency.
+In 1999, Desa Ranupani was separated from the main village of Argosari with a definitive village preparation status by the Government of Lumajang Regency.